 You can also feed each band of F6 external side-chain audio.
 In addition, it features Split and Wide modes.
 The first mode will use the filtered external side-chain input as the signal for compression, whereas the Wide mode will use the entire spectrum of the external input.
 Everyday use for this feature is to reduce the subsonic frequencies on bass when the kick hits.

 Instead of treating a frequency one time and leaving it there for the entire track, dynamic EQs only engage when a certain threshold is reached.
 Waves F6 is a fabulous instance of such a plugin capable of performing even the most precise manipulation.

-6. Waves Brauer Motion Review
+17. Waves Brauer Motion (Full-Featured Auto Panner)

 Designed with mix engineer Michael Brauer, this plugin adds depth and movement to your mix.

 It comes with two panners in the stereo component (one panner in the mono component).
 You can control various settings per panner to give your sound unique movement styles, including rhythmic, swirly, and step patterns.

 - Trigger Mechanisms